maazkhan75/COAL-SETUP/README.md

 ## 🚀 Startup Guide

 ### 💻 Mounting Guide for DOSBox
-- Open the dos.config file at the estimated path below and paste the commands at the end of the document.
-Replace the defaultUser with your default username registered on Windows: `C:\Users\defaultUser\Downloads\TetrisGame-0x88\dosboxPortable\Data\settings`
+- Open the dosbox.conf file at the estimated path: `C:\Users\defaultUser\Downloads\TetrisGame-0x88\dosboxPortable\Data\settings\dosbox.conf`
-- After mounting, start the game by clicking on the dosbox.exe shortcut and wait for approximately 1 minute for compiling the code (compile time depends on the specs of your machine).
-- Once the t.com file is created, you can comment out the line nasm t.asm -o t.com in the config file of dosbox located at `TetrisGame-0x88\dosboxPortable\Data\settings\dosbox.conf` for quicker startup in the future.
-This can be done by putting a # before the line.

-### 🛠️ Configuration
-Add the following lines at the end of the dos.config file:
+- Add the following lines at the end of the dos.config file:
 ```
 # Lines in this section will be run at startup.
 mount c:  "C:\Users\defaultUser\Downloads\TetrisGame-0x88\"